andrewacashner/hearingfaithms/chapters/chapter-3.md

 elocuencia que la de Tulio, y aun que las músicas de los ángeles del cielo."]

-For this passage Fray Luis cites "a doctor," and in fact the whole passage is a paraphrase from St. Bernard of Clairvaux.
+For this passage Fray Luis cites "a doctor," and in fact the whole passage is a paraphrase from Saint Bernard of Clairvaux.
 The Latin key term behind the friar's phrase *la palabra de Dios enmudecida* is, in Bernard's fifth Christmas sermon, *Verbum infans*---the Word who is both "infant" and "unspeaking," since like the Spanish *infante* in Padilla's